conan-io/docs/reference/conanfile/attributes.rst

 This attribute allow each recipe to declare how the revision for the recipe itself should be computed.
 It can take three different values:

- - ``auto`` (by default): the revision for the recipe will be the commit ID if the recipe belongs to a known repository (Git or SVN), otherwise it will be the checksum hash of the recipe manifest.
- - ``hash``: Conan will use the checksum hash of the recipe manifest to compute the revision for the recipe.
+ - ``"hash"`` (by default): Conan will use the checksum hash of the recipe manifest to compute the revision for the recipe.
- - ``scm``: the commit ID will be used as the recipe revision if it belongs to a known repository system (Git or SVN).
+ - ``"scm"``: the commit ID will be used as the recipe revision if it belongs to a known repository system (Git or SVN).
 If there is no repository it will raise an error.